Measuring risk contagion in financial networks with CoVaR: Multivariate heavy tails

-It is also possible to show multivariate regular variation for any $\bZ \in \PMOC(\alpha,\theta,\Lambda)$ on the cones $\E_d^{(i)}$, but finding the exact parameters and limit measures requires some involved combinatorial computations; hence, we concentrate on two specific choices of $\Lambda$, cf. \citet[Example 2.14]{das:fasen:2023}: \begin{enumerate}[(a)] \item Equal parameter for all sets: Here, $\lambda_S=\lambda$ for all non-empty sets $S\subseteq\mathbb{I}_d$ where $\lambda>0$.
-We denote this model by $\PMOC(\alpha,\theta,\lambda^{=})$. \item Parameters proportional to the cardinality of the sets: Here, $\lambda_S=|S|\lambda$ for all non-empty sets $S\subseteq\mathbb{I}_d$ where $\lambda>0$.
-We denote this model by $\PMOC(\alpha,\theta,\lambda^{\propto})$. \end{enumerate} Note that in both of the cases mentioned above, the Marshall-Olkin copula and hence, the $\PMOC$ model do not depend on the value of $\lambda$.
 In each of these cases, we can explicitly compute all the relevant parameters of the multivariate regular variation, and in fact, the regular variation limit measures have positive mass on all feasible support regions in these cases.
 The result given next is adapted from \cite[Example 2.14]{das:fasen:2023} and characterizes multivariate regular variation for the $\PMOC$ models for the choices of \emph{equal rate parameters} and \emph{proportional rate parameters}.
 These are also known as Caudras-Auge copulas \cite{cuadras:auge:1981} and have been used in L\'evy frailty models for survival analysis.

 \begin{proposition} The following statements hold. \begin{enumerate}[(i)] \item Let $\bZ\in \PMOC(\alpha, \theta, \lambda^{=})$.
 Then $\bZ\in \MRV(\alpha_i, b_i, \mu_i, \E_d^{(i)})$ for $i\in \mathbb{I}_d$ where